If you haven’t learned the ins and outs of motivation, getting and staying motivated can feel like an uphill battle.

 But now picture the same scenario with your mindset switched to positive.
 With this hopeful, go-getting attitude you’ll have the motivation to start learning and speaking the language of your choice.

-Want to find the motivation styles that work best for you?
+Want to find the motivation styles that work best for you for how to get motivated?

 Intrinsic vs Extrinsic Motivation